“I feel trapped in my marriage but can’t leave because I don’t want to rock the boat. What do I do?”

 Or leave in a total explosion of panic.

-You minimize your own needs to keep the peace
+You minimize your own needs to keep the peace.
+Neither is healthy nor empowered.

-So you can start to realise that you matter, your needs matter, and you don’t have to abandon yourself to be loving to others.
+Shifting these limiting beliefs allows you to come back into your adult self.
+So you can start to realize that you matter, your needs matter, and you don’t have to abandon yourself to be supportive to others.

 From that place, you can finally see the relationship as it actually is.

-So of course, with them, you feel powerful again.
+All those needs getting met!
+So of course, in that space, you feel powerful again.

 Start over-giving, self-abandoning and so on.
 That is - if you haven’t started that already.